ICDM-UESTC/COSE/README.md

 - 🔗 **[FlowMSE]**-https://github.com/seongq/flowmse

 **Note**: This work extends the above method through a one-step generation framework while retaining the complex STFT-based front-end data processing design.

+## Pretrained Checkpoints (Coming Soon)

+We will provide pretrained checkpoints trained on the **VoiceBank-DEMAND** dataset in the near future.
+> **Stay tuned!** We will update this section as soon as the models are ready for public release.